ondat/documentation/docs/operations/cluster-id.md

 Updated at:       2020-03-25T13:48:46Z (1 hour ago)
 ```

-Given the Cluster ID, the Ondat team can generate a licence.
+Given the Cluster ID, you can generate a license on the [SaaS Platform](https://portal.ondat.io/) following [this procedure](/docs/operations/licensing/#procedure).